alinpahontu2912/ARM64Documentation/PytorchApl.md

 ### PyTorch

-1.**Generate a wheel file** (for distribution or installation on other systems):
+1. **Generate a wheel file** (for distribution or installation on other systems):

    Call following command to start build and generate output
    ```
    :: set PYTORCH_BUILD_VERSION=2.6.0   ## OPTIONAL: If you wish to give a specific versioning for `.whl` file
    :: set PYTORCH_BUILD_NUMBER=1        ## (for instance you can specify 2.6.0 as shown)
    python setup.py bdist_wheel
    ```

    Output file will be under `dist` folder with `.whl` extension.

    Format will look like `torch-FOO+gitBAR-cp312-cp312-win_arm64.whl` **OR** if you specify version, format will be like `torch-2.6.0-cp312-cp312-win_arm64.whl`

    Now you can copy and install this `.whl` file anywhere in your system by calling

    ```
    pip install torch-YOURVERSION-cp312-cp312-win_arm64.whl
    ```

-2.**Without generating wheel file** (for development on your system only)
+1. **Without generating wheel file** (for development on your system only)

    Run one of the following commands to initiate the build:

-   Install the package in development mode, ideal when making frequent changes to codebase
+   - Install the package in development mode, ideal when making frequent changes to codebase
    ```
    python setup.py develop
    ```

-   Install the package for regular use, rather than ongoing development
+   - Install the package for regular use, rather than ongoing development
    ```
    python setup.py install
    ```